FACULTY RESEARCH GRANT

 Proposal Length Limitations.
 Proposals may NOT exceed 7 pages, not including title page, references, and appendices.
 Page specifications for each section of the proposal are indicated in the proposal contents, and include: Project Narrative (Max 4-pages), Project Budget (Max 2-pages), and Proposed Timeline (Max 1-page).

-The deadline for sending entries is 5 pm EST on November 1, 2017 (a bit earlier than last year).
+The deadline for sending entries is 5 pm EST on November 1, 2019.
+Late submissions will not be accepted.

-Entries not prepared in this manner may not be considered for review.
 You will receive an email confirmation of the receipt of your entry and its eligibility.
 The reviewers reserve the right to make no award.
-Accepted proposals and executive summaries of completed projects will be posted to this website.

 Sample Grant Proposals: